continual-lifelong-learners/continual-lifelong-learners.github.io/_pages/program.md

 For post-workshop discussions and community building, please join us at <a href="https://join.slack.com/t/continuallife-1vb9181/shared_invite/zt-1l06w1c13-jsLhltaTUFtz6VGmFOa8Kw">Slack<a/>.

+<span style="colors:red">The program has changed: The workshop starts at 1:35pm, and the invited talk of Joseph K J has been moved to 1:45pm.</span>

 | Time (IST) | Program | Speaker | Title |
 |------------|---------|---------|-------|